rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 * example: `(s2,s1)` and `(s1,s0)` and also `(s2,s0)`

 Like the inverted graph of a rooted tree, a relation as defined above does not (necessarily) define a rooted tree of nodes.
-That is, because node `s0` has two different parent nodes (i.e. `s1` and `s2`).
+That is because node `s0` has two different parent nodes (i.e. `s1` and `s2`).

 However, if an implicit transitivity is taken into account, the complete